Úlfur Hansson: Arborescence (2017)

 'Arborescence' was recorded and produced at the Figure Eight Recording studio in Brooklyn, NYC.
 The title track was originally written for Orchestre philharmonique de Radio France.

 Arborescence was produced by Randall Dunn (Sunn O))), Earth (American band), Marissa Nadler, etc.

-Selected Orchestral/Chamber Works
+Selected orchestral and chamber works

 Arborescence (2017)

 Orchestral piece written for microtonal string orchestra by commission from conductor Daníel Bjarnason, premiered by the Iceland Symphony Orchestra at the Dark Music Days Festival in 2017.

 Weightlessness (2016)

 Music written for the Klais Orgelbau orchestral organ in the Hallgrímskirkja cathedral in Reykjavík, Iceland.
 The organ was previously prepared by the composer to allow for microtonal tuning of each individual pipe.
 Weightlessness was premiered at the Dark Music Days Festival in 2016, and later released as part of the composers solo album Arborescence in 2017.

 Innstirni (2016)

-Solo piano piece written by commission from Pianist Edda Erlendsdóttir.
+Solo piano piece written by commission from pianist Edda Erlendsdóttir.
 Premiered at the Dark Music Days Festival in 2016.